coingaming/moon/docs/proposal.md

 # Moon-elixir scaffold proposal
-To provide a mix generator task that will create a compound component covering all CRUD operations for a given data type.

-## Proposal reason
+## Purpose of the Proposal
-Speed up frontend development for back-office-common CRUD operations.
-Reduce the number of breaking changes, see details below.
-It closely aligns with Phoenix's development standards.
+The aim of this proposal is to expedite the frontend development process for common CRUD (Create, Read, Update, Delete) operations in the back-office area.
+The intention is to minimize the occurrence of breaking changes while adhering to the development standards of Phoenix.

-## Proposal workflow
+## Workflow of the Proposal
-- First should be discussed inside the MoonDS team
-- ... and proposed for a review/discussion to our library consumers
+The proposal should initially be discussed within the MoonDS team and then presented to our library consumers for review and discussion.

-## Subject
+## Subject of the Proposal
-To create generator task  `moon.scaffold <Your.Data.Type.Module>` pretty close to `phx.gen...` mix task.
+The proposal involves the creation of a mix generator task called `moon.scaffold <Your.Data.Type.Module>`, which closely resembles the existing `phx.gen...` mix task.
-`<Your.Data.Type.Module>` - is some kind of struct|ecto.schema

-Generator result - Compound component with all CRUD operations (+Table for list) & its subcomponents.
-Behavior will be based on [this Figma design](https://www.figma.com/file/sv4LnptKzx5JwgpIVcEenU/Partners.io?type=design&node-id=3135-10499&mode=design&t=G8dRp4A3fQDy3KT4-0).
-So, a table will be generated with sortable and filterable columns, corresponding to fields in the source struct.
-Clicking on a row in the table will lead to a row card/form displayed alongside the table.
-Additionally, a form should also be generated, containing the necessary fields.
-An additional `Actions` component will be generated to encapsulate entity actions.
+<Your.Data.Type.Module> refers to a specific struct or ecto.schema.

+The output of this generator task will be a compound component that encompasses all CRUD operations (including a table for listing) and its corresponding subcomponents.
+The generated table will have sortable and filterable columns, aligned with the fields in the original struct.
+Clicking on a row in the table will display a row card/form adjacent to the table.
+Additionally, a form with the necessary fields will be generated.
+An additional "Actions" component will encapsulate entity actions.
+Please refer to the actual Figma design files for details.

-`Ecto.Schema` holds more information that can be helpful when generating forms/tables.
-Some selects for relations, checkboxes for boolean values, radio buttons for enums, etc., can appear here depending on the field datatype.
+The `Ecto.Schema` provides additional information that can be utilized when generating forms/tables.
+Depending on the field data type, this may include select options for relations, checkboxes for boolean values, radio buttons for enums, etc.

-## Some remark about breaking changes avoiding:
+## Considerations for Avoiding Breaking Changes
-If the generator script is changed, everybody can run it to see the results compared to the committed changes.
-Therefore, consumers can choose whether the provided changes are needed, either in whole or in part.
-VCS will help.
+Any modifications to the generator script can be run by everyone to compare the results with the committed changes.
+This allows consumers to decide whether they require the provided changes in their entirety or partially.
+Version control systems (VCS) can assist in this process.

 ## Potential Drawbacks

-Flexibility is lacking.
-The entire component will not be as customizable as common Moon components because of the initial complexity.
+The main drawback is a lack of flexibility.
+The generated component may not be as customizable as other standard Moon components due to its inherent complexity.

-There are no auto-updates on these components, and I actually prefer it that way!
-A new generator run is required when some updates are delivered.
-But it will ignore or overwrite previous changes.
+Furthermore, these components do not receive automatic updates, which is intentional.
+When updates are delivered, a new generator run is necessary.
+However, this process may override or disregard any previous changes.

 ## Example:
 Lot of elixir code below, nothing else.